Gabaldonlab/perSVade/README.md

 ### 1. Manual installation of Ninja

-There is one dependency, Ninja (https://github.com/TravisWheelerLab/NINJA, release 0.95-cluster_only), that you need ro install manually.
-You have to make sure that the folder containing the binary of Ninja  can be found in your $PATH.
+perSVade has one dependency, Ninja (https://github.com/TravisWheelerLab/NINJA, release 0.95-cluster_only), that you have to install manually.
+Make sure that the folder containing the compiled binary of Ninja can be found in your $PATH.
 This is an example of how you can do this:

 `cd <path_to_install_Ninja>`